altexdim/arduino-bluetooth-quickbot/README.md

 ![Arduino QuickBot](/photos/20150504_233456.jpg?raw=true "Arduino QuickBot")

-This is QuickBot implementation on the Arduino platform.
+This is the QuickBot implementation on the Arduino platform.

 Instead of BeagleBone Black i use Arduino UNO.
 Instead of WiFi module i use Bluetooth module HC-06.